 MODERN SLAVERY ACT STATEMENT

-ALL SAINTS RETAIL LIMITED UK MODERN SLAVERY ACT 2015 STATEMENT FOR THE FINANCIAL YEAR ENDED 31 JANUARY 2017
+ALL SAINTS RETAIL LIMITED UK MODERN SLAVERY ACT 2015 STATEMENT FOR THE FINANCIAL YEAR 2018/19

-Established in 1994, ALLSAINTS is a global, contemporary retail and digital fashion brand with an independent spirit.
+Established in 1994, AllSaints is a global, contemporary retail and digital fashion brand with an independent spirit.
 Headquartered in East London, we design full collections of womenswear, menswear and accessories.
-ALLSAINTS is obsessed with building a business model for the future, putting brand experience and the customer at the core of everything we do.
-ALLSAINTS curates every aspect of the brand experience in-house, from store design and construction to our global web platform.
+AllSaints is focussed on building a business model for the future, putting brand experience and the customer at the core of everything we do.
+AllSaints curates every aspect of the brand experience in-house, from store design and construction to our global web platform.

-ALLSAINTS’ fashionwear is sold globally through our stores across the world, www.cxdqpo.cn and its third-party wholesale customers.
-ALLSAINTS has over 230 stores, concessions and franchises and 3,200 global employees across 27 countries.
+AllSaints’ fashion collections are sold globally through our stores across the world, www.cxdqpo.cn and our third-party wholesale customers.
+AllSaints has over 260 stores, concessions and franchises and 3,200 global employees across 27 countries.

 ALLSAINTS’ SUPPLY CHAIN

-ALLSAINTS does not own the companies or factories that produce its goods, but we recognise our responsibility for the workers in those factories to ensure that they are able to make our products freely and in good working conditions.
-We source the majority of our products from approximately 60 direct first-tier product suppliers based overseas in Portugal, China, India, Brazil, Vietnam and Turkey, many of whom work with other retailers.
-We believe that it is important to engage with product suppliers who are reputable and considered ethical suppliers globally.
+AllSaints does not own the companies or factories that produce its goods, but we recognise our responsibility for the workers in those factories to ensure that they are able to make our products freely and in good working conditions.
+We source the majority of our products from approximately 60 direct first-tier product suppliers based overseas in Portugal, China, India, Cambodia, USA, Romania, Vietnam and Turkey, many of whom work with other retailers.
+We believe that it is important to engage with product suppliers who are reputable and considered to be ethical suppliers globally.

-ALLSAINTS is serious about tackling the problems and risks of modern slavery and human trafficking beyond its supply chain and has been a partner of Not For Sale (www.notforsalecampaign.org), a charitable organisation which protects people and communities from modern slavery and human trafficking, for over 5 years.
+AllSaints is serious about tackling the problems and risks of modern slavery and human trafficking beyond its supply chain and has been a partner of Not For Sale, a charitable organisation which protects people and communities from modern slavery and human trafficking, for over 6 years.
 Their work provides survivors and at-risk communities with safety, stability, education and economic opportunities.
-ALLSAINTS’ partnership with this organisation goes beyond monetary value with employees of ALLSAINTS taking part in Not For Sale projects in Thailand in 2016 and Romania in 2014.
+AllSaints’ partnership with this organisation goes beyond monetary value with employees of AllSaints taking part in Not For Sale projects in Thailand in 2019 and 2016, and Romania in 2014.

 CERTIFICATION: ETHICAL SOURCING POLICIES